samuelayo/vue-spapt2/README.md

 # spa

-> A Vue.js single page application project using vue-router by samuelayo
+> Part 2 of the Vue.js single page application project using vue-router by samuelayo

+For the first part of this series, please visit: https://github.com/samuelayo/vue-spapt1
 ## Build Setup

 ``` bash